brylevkirill/notes/interesting recent papers.md

 #### ["On First-Order Meta-Learning Algorithms"](https://arxiv.org/abs/1803.02999) Nichol, Achiam, Schulman
   `Reptile`
 >	"We analyze a family of algorithms for learning a parameter initialization that can be fine-tuned quickly on a new task, using only first-order derivatives for the meta-learning updates.
 This family includes and generalizes first-order MAML, an approximation to MAML obtained by ignoring second-order derivatives.
 It also includes Reptile which works by repeatedly sampling a task, training on it, and moving the initialization towards the trained weights on that task."
+>	"A first-order meta-learning approach which is closely related to first-order MAML but does not need a training-test split for each task."
   - `post` <https://blog.openai.com/reptile>
   - `video` <https://youtu.be/sF-dbZ2BQrQ?t=23m10s> (Kelcey)
   - `notes` <https://yobibyte.github.io/files/paper_notes/Reptile___a_Scalable_Metalearning_Algorithm__Alex_Nichol_and_John_Schulman__2018.pdf>